vo44/VS/slides.md

 ---
 ## FINALLY
 * Absolute majority of nature organized in a hierarchy
-* Hirarchies of dominance in social species, including humans
+* Hierarchies of dominance in social species, including humans
 > They are not necessary!
 * Is it a product of culture or any other factors?